-Easy to install, and cheap to buy, shade sails are the modern-day answer to escaping the blazing sun in the outdoor areas of our homes and gardens.
+Easy to install, and cheap to buy, shade sails are the modern-day answer to protection from harmful UV rays from the sun in the outdoor areas of our homes and gardens.

 The devices have been created based on the same technology as a ship’s sail — hence the name.
 They have a flexible membrane (made out of a range of normally water-resistant or waterproof fabrics) that’s tightened between several anchor points.